scsm-ua/kirtan-guide-en/songs/emona-durmati-samsara-bhitore.md

     tomāre tārite, śrī-kṛṣṇa-chaitanya, nabadvīpe avatār
     tomā heno koto, dīna hīna jone, korilena bhava-pār

 “Śrī Krishna Chaitanya has appeared in the land of Nabadwīp to deliver you.
-He has safely conducted many miserable souls such as you across the sea of worldly ex- istence.”
+He has safely conducted many miserable souls such as you across the sea of worldly existence.”

 #### 4